Published Apr 15, 2024 · Updated Feb 21, 2026

 How does participation extend learning beyond the classroom?

 Students develop teamwork, leadership and resilience.
-Leading a project in a society embeds negotiation and conflict resolution skills that transfer to clinical, occupational or research settings.
+Leading a project in a society builds negotiation and conflict resolution skills that transfer to clinical, occupational or research settings.
 These environments provide a safe space to test ideas and link theory to practice before entering the graduate labour market.

 What keeps students from taking part, and how do we remove friction?